yaseminyavuz/yaseminyavuz/README.md

 - 👩‍💻 Currently working on automation projects using **Selenium** and **Python** **Java**.
 - 🎓 Studying **Management Information Systems** & pursuing continuous improvement.
 - 🎮 Love analyzing games from both player and tester perspectives.
-- 🧪 ISTQB certified & always chasing bugs like Pikachu chases apples!
+- 🧪 ISTQB® certified & always chasing bugs like Pikachu chases apples!
 - 🎯 I am currently preparing for the **ISTQB® Certified Tester – AI Testing (CT-AI)** exam.
-- ✨ Most of my development work is now maintained in private repositories.
+- ⚡  Most of my development work is now maintained in private repositories.
-- ✨ This decision allows me to focus, protect my work, and manage my projects more securely.
+- ⚡  This decision allows me to focus, protect my work, and manage my projects more securely.
-- ✨ Here, you will only find selected projects that I’d like to share publicly as part of my portfolio.
+- ⚡  Here, you will only find selected projects that I’d like to share publicly as part of my portfolio.
 - ✉️ For collaboration or review, feel free to reach out.
 ---
 ---